MartinPellizzer/terrawhisper-compiler/articles/azadirachta-indica/botany/morphology.md

 Nodes are a feature of the neem tree's stems, with typically two nodes per stem segment.
 These nodes play a role in leaf and branch development.
 Meanwhile, the internodes, the segments between the nodes, exhibit variable lengths, contributing to the overall height and growth pattern of the tree.

+The following table shows in detail the morphological characteristics of Azadirachta indica stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Woody (bark-covered) |